right-hand-boy/right-hand-boy/README.md

 ### Projects & Experience

-- **EthiopiaE-Shop**: Developed an e-commerce platform tailored for the Ethiopian market.
+- **WaliaMart*: Developed an e-commerce platform tailored for the Ethiopian market.
 The platform was built using React, Tailwind CSS, Express.js, and MongoDB, featuring user authentication, product management, and secure payment processing.
 - **KMB Online Shop**: Created a full-featured online store, offering a seamless shopping experience with a focus on user-friendly design and efficient backend management.
 - **Worldwide MosobMusicPlayer**: Developed a global music player platform that allows users to stream and manage music from a wide variety of genres.
 The project involved complex data handling and real-time features, utilizing a full-stack approach with React, Express, and MongoDB.
 - **Atomic Blog**: Built a modern, atomic design-inspired blog platform where users can create, share, and comment on blog posts.
 The project showcases dynamic content rendering and a focus on performance and scalability.